hemantgit/training-fe-module-02/pf2-ex1b/README.md

 To use proxy pipes

+#### Prerequisites

+In order to complete this exercise, you will need to install and configure some java code provided in the [materials](materials/) folder.
+Please refer to [usage.md](usage.md) to learn how to set things up.

 #### Steps

  - Do an ajax call to an RSS feed and use provided "jsonPipe" to transform the response to JSON